Charlotte000/Vector/README.md

 # Vector

 It is s a simple Vector class in Python.
 Vector class provides multi dimensional vectors and its converting.
+It also supports the use of mathematical expressions, such as +, -, /, *

 ---
 _Vector(*projection)_ - you can pass as many dimension vector as you want.